Tmesipteris obliqua: Anatomy and biology

 T. obliqua is a weeping, epiphytic fern ally that grows on trunks of tree ferns, such as Dicksonia antarctica and some rocky surfaces.
-Fronds of T. obliqua are unbranched and grow to 20-65cm in length.
+Fronds of T. obliqua are unbranched and grow to in length.
 T. obliqua has a thick fleshy rhizome but no true roots.
 This rhizome is brittle and resents disturbance.
 The stems are usually without branches and smooth at the base, except for a single groove on the upper surface of the lower section of stem.

-Leaves are oblong in shape, sometimes broad as well, and are roughly 20-30mm in length, 4-8mm wide.
+Leaves are oblong in shape, sometimes broad as well, and are roughly in length, 4–8 mm wide.
 Leaves are not crowded (c.
 3 per cm), are asymmetrical at the base and apex truncate with a fine excurrent point.
 Leaves reduce in size towards apex of stem (younger parts of the plant are smaller).

 T. obliqua are non-flowering and spore forming.
 Sporangia are borne in pointed 2-chambered capsules at the base of specialise forked bracts, which are narrower and shorter than sterile leaves.

 It has been discovered that Tmesipteris obliqua has the largest known fern genome (1C = 150.61 pg).
 Its genome size was estimated by flow cytometry in comparison with the genome of Paris japonica (Melanthiaceae; 1C = 152.23 pg), the largest genome so far reported for any eukaryote.
 This discovery has shown a double in genome size compared to genome size values previously encountered in ferns.

 Distribution and habitat

 Tmesipteris obliqua is an epiphyte commonly found growing on the trunks of tree-ferns, especially the soft tree-fern, Dicksonia antarctica and occasionally shady, moist rock-faces.

-This species is widespread and common from sea level up to 600m in communities of fern gullies, rainforests and wet sclerophyll forests.
+This species is widespread and common from sea level up to in communities of fern gullies, rainforests and wet sclerophyll forests.
 T. obliqua thrives in moist, shady, humid and rocky environments and soil tolerances include mossy logs, rock or soil amongst exposed roots.

 T. obliqua is most commonly found distributed along eastern Australia.